Who is David DePape? Pelosi attack suspect reveled in conspiracy theories

 Nancy Pelosi was not home.
 She was in Washington and was scheduled to deliver a keynote speech Saturday with Vice President Kamala Harris.
 Paul Pelosi was home, and he suffered blunt force injuries, police said.

 The Speaker flew back to San Francisco after she was notified of the attack.
-She issued a statement saying her husband underwent surgery for a skull facture.
+She issued a statement saying her husband underwent surgery for a skull fracture.

 He is a conspiracy theorist